dbomen/ChatRoomJava/Manuals/Manual.md

 ### SERVER SIDE

 To use the application, you don't need to worry about the server side.
 The server runs continuously as a passive program, responding to client requests.
-For more information on how the server works, refer to the [DevManual](DevManual.md).

 ### CLIENT SIDE

 When you first open the application, you will see the login/signup menu, built in Swift.
-If there are any errors, you will see the server's respons in the text area.
+If there are any errors, you will see the server's response in the text area.
 You have two options:

-- **Login**: Choose an account and password from Server/db/users/.\
+- **Login**: Choose an account and password from src/Server/db/users/.\
 ![alt text](media/client1.png)
 - **Signup**: Input your username and password, which will be saved to the server's database.\
 ![alt text](media/client2.png)